ArvinH/claps-button/readme.md

 - Run `npm install claps-button --save`
 - Add an import to the npm packages `import claps-button;`
 - Then you can use the element anywhere in your template, JSX, html etc

+# Built by Stencil

+Stencil is a compiler for building fast web apps using Web Components.

+Stencil combines the best concepts of the most popular frontend frameworks into a compile-time rather than run-time tool.
+Stencil takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser supporting the Custom Elements v1 spec.

+Stencil components are just Web Components, so they work in any major framework or with no framework at all.